CSCI1090-F24/ps2/README.md

 3. Edit the files on your computer in this repository as described in the sections below.

-4. [Reead PS1 Part 9 to review how to submit your work using GitHub Desktop from your local machine up to GitHub on the internet.](https://github.com/CSCI1090-F24/ps1/blob/main/README.md#part-9-commit-your-work-to-github-classroom-using-the-github-desktop-app).
+4. [Read PS1 Part 9 to review how to submit your work using GitHub Desktop from your local machine up to GitHub on the internet.](https://github.com/CSCI1090-F24/ps1/blob/main/README.md#part-9-commit-your-work-to-github-classroom-using-the-github-desktop-app).
 Remember that you can commit and push your work as many times as you like.
 I recommend doing it often so that you have a backup of your work in case your computer breaks.

 This respository is nearly empty.
 That's because you will be creating Python programs yourself, putting them (or creating them) in this directory, and pushing and committing them to GitHub.